kevinash/kevinash.github.io/README.md

 [![AI Coaching](images/ai-coaching-large.jpg)](https://aicoaching.us)

-AI Coaching is our joint project with the US Olympic and Paralympic Committee that provides AI Assistants available 24/7 for coaches and athletes to help with everyday training, coaching practice, personal training and more.
+AI Coaching is our joint research project with the US Olympic and Paralympic Committee that provides AI Assistants available 24/7 for coaches and athletes to help with everyday training, coaching practice, personal training and more.

 [![Kevin Ashley](images/kalabs-horizontal.png)](https://www.kevinashley.com)